handsomematt/botw-modding/docs/byml.md

 Breath of the Wild.
 Unlike other Nintendo games Breath of the Wild identifies it's version as `0x02` being the first to do so.

+BYML is mostly used in the following files: `Actor/ActorInfo.product.sbyml`, `Event/EventInfo.sbyml` and extensively throughout `Bootup.pack` storing data about tips, shop information, status effects, area data and more..

 ## Data Structure

 The file is broken up into a node structure, with possible interlinking between